outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - finding a useful structure for an intent
             - finding a definition
             - organize/randomize a structure
+            - select between solution types (generate/derive/find)
+            - find an interface component in a structure ('find a concept like relevance in a structure')
+            - find all the possible ways to connect two structures & all the info structures necessary to connect them with those methods
+            - find all the possible structures (like networks) that could convert a 'find a connection between input-output' problem into a 'integrate input-output connection methods with these other structures so they can coexist' problem

       - examples of functions that are sub-optimal for a task but get it done (or appear to do so) without immediately invalidating side effects
         - an approximation method isnt as useful as a correct method built on cross-interface understanding